"You have to evolve with time, or you dissolve with time."

 ARTIST STATEMENT

-I paint what I see, or more precisely, everything I see at once.
-My work has grown into geometric landscapes built on perspective and abstraction I give the viewer a framework they can recognize, then I break it open.
-Like a barn. a tractor, a horse, Or even a rooster.
-After 51 years in New York City, I now live in rural upstate New York, and the subjects have changed completely but the approach hasn't.
-Color does my heavy lifting.
-It's not decoration, it's the feelings of color itself, the thing that tells me when something is working and when it isn't.
+My work has grown into geometric landscapes built on perspective and abstraction I give the viewer something familiar, then I break it open.
+A barn.
+A tractor.
+A horse.
+A rooster.
+After 51 years in New York City, I moved to rural upstate New York, and yeah, the subjects changed completely.
+But the approach hasn’t moved an inch.

 PRESS